 - If not smoking, counsel pre-adolescents and adolescents to prevent initiation of tobacco use.

 - Brief counseling, delivered in as little as three minutes, can be effective.

 - Focus on the child as a primary beneficiary of smoking cessation.

 2 As + R

-Physicians can also help patients who smoke to quit through an effective 30-second intervention, 2 As + R (Ask, Advise, Refer): Physicians Ask patients if they smoke, Advise them to quit, and Refer them to cessation services (1-800-QUIT NOW or to community/ internet quit resources).
+Physicians can also help patients who smoke to quit through an effective 30-second intervention, 2 As + R (Ask, Assist, Refer): Physicians Ask patients if they smoke, Assist them in their quit attempt, and Refer them to cessation services (1-800-QUIT NOW or to community/ internet quit resources).

 Information on the 2 As + R strategy can be found in the presentations listed on the Downloadable PowerPoint Presentations page.